SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ### Global actions

 Global actions allow the user to trigger custom actions for the data that are placed at the top right of the data grid.
-Examples use cases are edit, save, share or share actions.
-Actions can be displayed as text or icon buttons and can optionally be visually grouped.
+Example use cases are edit, save or share actions.
+Actions can be displayed as text or icon button and can optionally be visually grouped.
 The actions automatically collapse into a [flyout menu](/components/basic/flyout-menu) if the available width is too small.

 Actions are defined using a custom feature.
 See the [custom feature section](#slots) below for further information.